seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-5.md

 # Instructions

-## Exercise 5: Create a function that integrates with other services
+## Exercise 5: Create a function that integrates with other services and Deploy Local project to an Azure function app

-In this exercise, you are going to create a local project that you'll use for Azure Functions development.
+In this exercise, you are going to create a local project that you'll use for Azure Functions development and deploy the local project to an azure function app.

 In this Exercise, you will have:

-  + Task 1: Task 1: Upload sample content to Azure Blob Storage.
+  + Task 1: Upload sample content to Azure Blob Storage.
   + Task 2: Configure a connection string.
-  + Task 3: Build and validate a project
+  + Task 3: Build and validate a project.
+  + Task 4: Register Azure Storage Blob extensions.
+  + Task 5: Deploy using the Azure Functions Core Tools.
+  + Task 6: Validate deployment

-### Task 1: Task 1: Upload sample content to Azure Blob Storage
+### Task 1: Upload sample content to Azure Blob Storage

 #### Pre-requisites for this task